luizbgomide/EclipsePhase2e-ptbr/src/11/08-saturn.md

 </div>

 Profunda is the largest settlement on Enceladus and famous across the system.
 On-station government is nearly nonexistent; business is conducted with Extropian legal contracts.
 The Profunda Corporation is the key interest in mining and refining operations, but it is not the only game in town.
 Profunda, however, is best known for their premier genetic designers and morph artists.
 They create everything from custom morphs to neogenetic and chimeric creatures like the winged smart cats popular around the Saturn system.
-Profunda's Glitter Bloc dominates the market in luxury morph models, providing sleeves to some of the most notorious metacelebrities and socialites.
+Profunda’s Glitter Bloc dominates the market in luxury morph models, providing sleeves to some of the most notorious metacelebrities and socialites.

 ### Salah